webuilddevops/webuilddevops.com/content/draft_tossing-the-caber.rst

 Let me tell you, when requests to copy logs and/or get access to servers dried up, I was thrilled.
 However it wasn't that long before request volume was superseded by request complexity.
-People were complaining hat the large logs were taking too long to load/download, so we split logs by hour on the server side, but then people were complaining that hey needed to go through multiple logs to see entire event streams.
+People were complaining that the large logs were taking too long to load/download, so we split logs by hour on the server side, but then people were complaining that hey needed to go through multiple logs to see entire event streams.
 Also, many services were hosted on multiple servers behind a load